idsia-robotics/Collaborative-Monte-Carlo-Localization/README.md

 ```

 ## Running the Algo
-Code will be published this week (during the first week of April)!
-You can download the rosbag from [here](). place it in the `/ros_ws/rosbags` directory and you can use the demo.sh script to run it.
+You can download the rosbag from [here](https://drive.google.com/drive/folders/1ho0j_o-idyufaRezadkoDuLhNNJ-RMgX?usp=sharing). place it in the `/ros_ws/rosbags` directory and you can use the Demo.sh script to run it.
 Remember to enable RVIZ in your docker.

 ### MCLNode